natorbit/williams_design/cialdini_competitor.md

 **If yes, how:**

 📸 **Specific example of social proof:**
-Customer photos, #Glossier tags, and reviews featured directly on product pages.
+Customer reviews, star ratings, and user-uploaded photos dominate Sephora’s product pages.
+Popular products are labeled *“#1 Best Seller”* or *“Most Loved.”*

 🌐 **Where this appears on their website:**
-Under each product listing, with star ratings and customer-submitted photos.
+Under every product listing, and in the “Most Loved” and “Community Picks” sections.

 ⭐ **How effective it is:**
-Extremely effective — reinforces credibility and encourages new customers to join a thriving beauty community.
+Extremely effective — potential buyers trust peer reviews and visual proof, which reduces hesitation and increases conversions.

 ---

 ## 💫 Most Effective Persuasion Technique

-**🏆 Principle:** Social Proof
+**🏆 Principle:** Reciprocity

-Glossier uses social proof best because its marketing relies heavily on community-driven trust.
-The #Glossier hashtag, customer photos, and peer reviews create a cycle where buyers become brand advocates.
-This authenticity drives both new and repeat purchases more powerfully than traditional advertising.
+Sephora’s strongest persuasion technique is reciprocity through its **Beauty Insider loyalty program** and free samples.
+Customers consistently feel rewarded for their purchases, which strengthens brand loyalty and encourages repeat spending.
+The ongoing cycle of giving and receiving turns casual shoppers into lifelong customers.